Installing scientific packages¶

 Spack offers a simple but powerful syntax that allows users to specify versions and configuration options concisely.
 Package files are written in pure Python, and they are templated so that it is easy to swap compilers, dependency implementations (like MPI), versions, and build options with a single package file.
 Spack also generates module files so that packages can be loaded and unloaded from the user’s environment.

-environment management system included in Anaconda that allows users to
+environment management system included in Anaconda that allows users to install

-and easily switch between them.
+easily switch between them.
 It is a cross-platform tool working on Windows,

-OSX, and Linux.
+macOS, and Linux.
 Conda can be used to package up and distribute all kinds of

 packages, it is not limited to just Python packages.
-It has full support
+It has full support for

-for native virtual environments.
+native virtual environments.
 Conda makes environments first-class citizens,

 making it easy to create independent environments even for C libraries.
 It is

 written in Python, but is Python-agnostic.
-Conda manages python itself as a
+Conda manages Python itself as a

-package, so that conda update python is possible, in contrast to pip, which only
+package, so that conda update python is possible, in contrast to

-(an easy-to-install download with just Python and conda).
+Miniconda (an easy-to-install download with just Python and conda).